Washing Microfiber Towels is essential to ensure their proper functioning. Learn How to Wash Microfiber Towels the correct way!

 2. Avoid Fabric Softeners

-While cleaning microfiber towels, don’t use fabric softeners as they make them less absorbent by clogging their open filaments.
+While washing microfiber towels, don’t use fabric softeners as they make them less absorbent by clogging their open filaments.

 3. Don’t Bleach

-Bleaching can damage the nanofibers and causes discoloration.
-It also harms the efficiency of static electric charge in microfibers, which attracts and contains the dust.
+Bleaching can damage the nanofibers and cause discoloration.
+It also harms the efficiency of static electric charge in microfibers, which attracts and contains dust.

 4. Use Liquid Detergent

 Don’t use laundry detergents, as it shortens the life of your precious microfiber towels.
 But you can use gentle liquid detergents that are free from dye/perfume or any other harmful chemicals.

 If your washing machine provides the facility of the extra rinse cycle, Go for it!
 It facilitates you to rinse the microfiber towels properly.

 6. Don’t Use an Iron Or Microwave Oven

 After washing microfiber towels, the next thing which needs to be done is ‘Drying.’
 But don’t ever think about using an iron or microwave oven, as it melts the microfiber rags.